Lambert Bidloo: "Zonist" Mennonite

 Bidloo was a leading member of the Amsterdam Mennonites called "Zonists" for the name of their meeting place on the Singelgracht, "op te Zon".
 The Mennonites (also known as Doopgezinden) were an independent Anabaptist group originating in the Netherlands at the onset of the Protestant Reformation.
 During the Munster Rebellion (1534–35), a splinter group staged a temporary social revolution which endangered their existence and were ostracised for their role in the Radical Reformation.
 The group was severely persecuted for their dissident beliefs, such as believer's baptism, foot washing, "defenseless" pacifism, and the ban on swearing oaths.
 These Mennonite principles are enumerated in the 18 points of the Dordrecht Confession of Faith (1632).
 By Bidloo's time his church was emerging from its clandestine status into congregational meetings that were tolerated by the Calvinist officialdom out of the public eye.
 By 1660 the differences between liberals and conservatives provoked a major schism among the Mennonites that would persist, despite repeated attempts at reunification, until 1801.
 The liberal "Lamist" Mennonites were led by Galenus Abramsz de Hann while the conservative "Zonists" were led by Samuel Apostool.
 The Zonists disapproved of the Lamists' practices; therefore, they set up their own congregation and organized against what they saw as the betrayal of their traditions and the heresy of their former co-religionists.

 Bidloo was a fervid Zonist from the beginning of the schism and wrote contentious pamphlets against the Lamists' more inclusive and tolerant views of the "Flemish" congregation: "Op te Lamm".
 Bidloo's contemporary and fellow Zonist, Thieleman J. van Braght, produced a martyrology—Martyrs Mirror—for his co-religionists.
 The book became a fundamental text for all Anabaptists, especially through Jan Luiken's illustrated second edition of 1685.
 In a similar vein, but with a smaller scope was one of the first publications of Lambert's brother Govert, Letters of the Marytyred Apostles (1675).
 During Govert's lifetime there were 20 editions of his work which include a poem contributed "by his brother".
 While Mennonite beliefs were an important components in the art (Rembrandt) and poetry (Vondel) of the Dutch Golden Age, Bidloo's conservative religious beliefs distanced him from the Dutch origins of the "Radical Enlightenment".

 Panpoeticon Batavum

 Bidloo contributed poems to artist Arnoud van Halen as part of the Panpoeticon Batavum (1720).
 This, Bidloo's best known work, is the poetic component of a fascinating gallery of miniature portraits, partially preserved in the Rijksmuseum.
 Bidloo's poetic review of the best Dutch writers constitutes one of the first historical presentations of this literary tradition.

-Een Geletterd Man verdadigd en verbetterd
+Een Geletterd Man verdadigd en verbeterd

 Among several projects the elderly Bidloo fulfilled his commitment to translate L'huomo di lettere (1645) of the Ferrarese Jesuit writer, Daniello Bartoli (1608-1685).